kokobd/v2ray-network/README.md

 nixos-rebuild --flake .#gateway switch
 ```

 After that, v2ray service is automatically started.
-You may login with user `nixos` and password `123456`.
+You may login NixOS with user `nixos` and password `123456`.
 SSH service is disabled for security reasons.

 ## Client